imroyroyyy/2023/venom_main.md

 //TODO more plot here

-- [ ] sooyoung corners her, jungeun thinks she looks weird. they hook up anyway
+- [ ] Sooyoung is accused of being an imposter again, she brushes it off with, "I was in the shower and couldn't hear my device."
+Jungeun knows she's right—she was in there with her, but her defense gets caught in her throat and she avoids Sooyoung's eyes when she stares at her, waiting for her to speak up.

-Jungeun could lie to herself—claim she doesn't care how dangerous Sooyoung might be, doesn't care that every time they meet she could be inches from death—but the truth is worse.
+- [ ] Jungeun could lie to herself—claim she doesn't care how dangerous Sooyoung might be, doesn't care that every time they meet she could be inches from death—but the truth is worse.
 She knows it by the crawling heat beneath her skin.
 Sooyoung's danger makes it better.

-- [ ] Jungeun falling for Sooyoung, defending her when haseul wants to send her out of the airlock.
+- [ ] Jungeun falling for Sooyoung, defending her when Haseul wants to send her out of the airlock.
 - [ ] Haseul confronting her afterwards.
 "You know it's her just as much as I do."

 - [ ] **body #4** is discovered.
 Jungeun doesn't have a chance of denying it's her.
 Sooyoung catches her with blood on her hands.